wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 This chapter explains activation states in detail.
 To get more information about activation lifecycle, check the [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

-#### `ActivationStatus.State_Created`
+#### `PowerAuthActivationState.CREATED`

 The activation record is created using an external channel, such as the Internet banking, but the key exchange between the client and server did not happen yet.
 This state is never reported to the mobile client.

-#### `ActivationStatus.State_Pending_Commit`
+#### `PowerAuthActivationState.PENDING_COMMIT`

 The activation record is created, and the key exchange between the client and server has already taken place, but the activation record on the server requires additional approval before it can be used.
 This approval is typically performed through an internet banking platform by the client or handled by an authorized representative in a back office system.

-#### `ActivationStatus.State_Active`
+#### `PowerAuthActivationState.ACTIVE`

 The activation record is created and active.
-It is ready to be used for typical use-cases, such as generating authorization codes.
+It is ready to be used for typical use-cases, such as generating authentication codes.

-#### `ActivationStatus.State_Blocked`
+#### `PowerAuthActivationState.BLOCKED`

-The activation record is blocked and cannot be used for most use-cases, such as generating authorization codes.
+The activation record is blocked and cannot be used for most use-cases, such as generating authentication codes.
 While it can be unblocked and activated again, the unblock process cannot be performed locally on the mobile device and requires intervention through an external system, such as internet banking or a back office platform.

-#### `ActivationStatus.State_Removed`
+#### `PowerAuthActivationState.REMOVED`

 The activation record is removed and permanently blocked.
-It cannot be used for generating authorization codes or ever unblocked.
+It cannot be used for generating authentication codes or ever unblocked.
 You can inform user about this situation and remove the activation locally.

-#### `ActivationStatus.State_Deadlock`
+#### `PowerAuthActivationState.DEADLOCK`

-The local activation is technically blocked and can no longer be used for authorization code calculations.
+The local activation is technically blocked and can no longer be used for authentication code calculations.
 You can inform the user about this situation and remove the activation locally.

-The reason why the mobile client is no longer capable of calculating valid authorization codes is that the logical counter is out of sync between the client and the server.
-This may happen only if the mobile client calculates too many PowerAuth authorization codes without subsequent validation on the server.
+The reason why the mobile client is no longer capable of calculating valid authentication codes is that the logical counter is out of sync between the client and the server.
+This may happen only if the mobile client calculates too many PowerAuth authentication codes without subsequent validation on the server.
 For example:

-- If your application repeatedly constructs HTTP requests with a PowerAuth authorization header while the network is unreachable.
+- If your application repeatedly constructs HTTP requests with a PowerAuth authentication header while the network is unreachable.
 - If your application repeatedly creates authentication tokens while the network is unreachable.
 For example, when trying to register for push notifications in the background, without user interaction.
-- If you calculate too many offline authorization codes without subsequent validation.
+- If you calculate too many offline authentication codes without subsequent validation.

 In rare situations, this may also happen in development or testing environments, where you’re able to restore the state of the activation on the server from a snapshot.